Conflict Recovery Style Determines Whether Couples Stay Together

 Relationship Advice Tips from Dr. Jeanette Raymond, Ph.D.

-Two hours later Dave was frantic with worry.
 Why wasn’t she calling to make sure he got home okay?
 After all he was in a mess and shouldn’t have been driving.
 Did Elaine care about him or not?
 He replayed everything that led up to the fight over and over again trying to find the point at which things turned south.
 He couldn’t sleep or focus on the next hour, let alone the next day.
 Dave texted and called Elaine every 20 minutes trying to find a way back to her but she didn’t respond.
 He was stuck in the quick sands of the conflict unable to get out by himself, praying for Elaine to call and rescue him from his fast sinking state of mind.

 Three hours after Dave left Elaine was confirming arrangements for a girl’s night out with her friends.
 She had cried with anger and sadness after Dave left, but then she thought about the good times they had together.
 The memories brought her a bitter sweet comfort.
 She needed space to get over the shock of their hurtful fight, but she was otherwise at peace with herself.
 She fixed herself a snack, watched some TV and connected with friends on Facebook before checking in with her parents about their anniversary celebration the next day.

-By Sunday night Dave was frantic with anger and anxiety about Elaine’s lack of response.
+By Sunday night Dave was fretting about Elaine’s lack of response.
 He had stayed awake all night hoping for a text message or call.
 There was no voice mail, no text, no email, no nothing.
 He was like a zombie not knowing what time it was or whether he had showered and eaten that morning.
 One minute he thought he should clean up and look good because she would be expecting him at her parent’s party.
 The next minute he was seething with rage at her callousness and utter disregard for his anxiety.
 Why didn’t she just say something to let him know where he stood?
 Why didn’t she let him explain how scared he felt when he didn't know where she was.